ketka82uk/Baggle/README.md

 * User can create their own avatar
 * User can change their profile header image

-So quite a lot for a week...
+So, quite a lot for a week...

 ## The logic

 ### Database relationships
-Join tables and self-referencing - items self-referencing as well as users - followers, wishlists, offers The first thing we needed to do to set up Baggle was to create a setup the back-end, endpoints and all the necessary relational databases using Python, Flask and PostgreSQL.
-We set up the following two main tables:
+The next step was to set up the back-end, endpoints and all the necessary relational databases using Python, Flask and PostgreSQL.
+We created the following two main tables:

  - users
  - items